JeffTheK/ubiquit/ubiquit.md

 ### Functions

 * `String read()` - returns string with contents of the file
 * `String get_extension()` - returns extension of the file with the dot or empty string if no extension
 * `void append(String text)` - writes text to the end of the file
 * `void delete_contents()` - empties the file
 * `void delete()` - deletes the file and it's contents
 * `void rename(String new_name)` - gives file a new name, raises if string is not a valid name
 * `void move(String path)` - moves file to a new path relative to the current directory

+# Dir

+Library `CoreDir`.
+Loaded and used by default.

 # Input Output